 At Precise Mortgages we offer a diverse range of products available for you to purchase your home, refinance an existing mortgage or raise additional funds.

-We have different products depending on whether we will have a first or second charge over your home.
-Whilst your chosen financial adviser will be able to tell you more about the products that we offer, hosted below is further information that helps to explain a little more about our residential first charge mortgages.
+Whilst your financial adviser will be able to tell you more about the products we offer, below is further information to help explain a little more about our residential mortgages.

 The residential mortgage products we offer

-The key difference between the products that we offer is essentially the initial product fees we charge and the rate of interest that is payable on the amount you have borrowed.
+The key difference between the products we offer is essentially the initial product fees we charge and the rate of interest that is payable on the amount you’ve borrowed.
 Alternative product options include:

 - A fixed and then variable interest rate – the interest rate will be fixed for an initial period and then a variable rate tracking the Bank of England Base Rate (BBR).

-- A variable rate – the interest rate will be a variable rate tracking LIBOR.
-The margin above LIBOR may be the same for the whole term of the mortgage or change after an initial period.
+- A variable rate – the interest rate will be a variable rate tracking BBR.
+The margin above BBR may be the same for the whole term of the mortgage or change after an initial period.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

-- What is LIBOR and how our products track this
+- What is BBR and how do our products track this?

-The interest rate you pay may be subject to an interest rate floor.
-This means that if LIBOR were to fall to 0.00% or less the rate payable will be 0.00% plus the agreed margin above LIBOR.
-This means that the rate payable will never go below 0.00% plus the margin above LIBOR.
+All of our BBR tracker products have a floor.
+This means that if BBR were to fall to 0.00% or less the rate payable will be 0.00% plus the agreed set percentage above BBR.
+This means that the rate payable will never go below 0.00% plus the additional percentage rate of the tracker product.